 ReservoirThe reservoir contains oil and gas in turbiditic sandstone of Early Cretaceous age in the Agat Formation.
 It is a stratigraphic trap at a depth of 2,200 metres.
 The reservoir quality is good.

-Recovery strategyThe field will be produced by pressure depletion and gas expansion in the gas cap.
+Recovery strategyThe Field is produced by pressure depletion and gas expansion in the gas cap.

-TransportThe well stream will be routed to the Gjøa platform for processing and export.
-The oil will be transported further through the Troll Oil Pipeline II to the Mongstad terminal, and the gas will be exported via the Far North Liquids and Associated Gas System (FLAGS) pipeline to St Fergus in the UK.
+TransportThe well stream is routed to the Gjøa platform for processing and export.
+The oil is transported further through the Troll Oil Pipeline II to the Mongstad terminal, and the gas is exported via the Far North Liquids and Associated Gas System (FLAGS) pipeline to St Fergus in the UK.

 DISCOVERIES INCLUDED IN THE FIELD